Be a part of the software teams that write the computer programs which keeps London moving.

 Coding and front end web development had always been a hobby of mine but I was unsure of how to actually break into this new world until I discovered this apprentice scheme.”

 - 5 GCSE’s Grade A* – C or Grade 4 and above including Maths and English language plus 2 A Levels at grade A*-D or equivalent.

-- As part of the qualifications above you should have an A-Level (A*-D) or GCSE (A*-C) in an IT subject (or equivalent) or existing knowledge of an object-orientated programming language including classes, inheritance, conditional statements, arrays, loops and exception handling.
+- As part of the qualifications above you should have an A-Level (A*-D) or GCSE (A*-C) in an IT subject (or equivalent) or existing knowledge of any programming language including conditional statements, arrays, loops and error handling.

 We’re looking for people who are:

 - Fascinated by new technologies and motivated to learn them

 - Great at sharing knowledge, both receiving & giving

 - Intrigued by new problems and enjoy refining their software solution

 Our software teams write the computer programs which keeps London moving.
 Learn to write professional, high quality code using the full range of Microsoft technologies, whilst gaining experience on some of London’s largest and most innovative software systems.